bldl/array-grouping-impl-tutorial/README.md

 # What is this?

 This is an tutorial/introduction into implementing a TC39 proposal in the SpiderMonkey JavaScript engine.
-It will consist of learning the proposal _Array Grouping_, reading the proposals specification, and creating the implementation while adhering to the specification.
+It will consist of learning the proposal [_Array Grouping_](./Specification/Specification_Array_Grouping.md), reading the proposals specification, and creating the implementation while adhering to the specification.

-The implementation will be mostly written in Self-hosted JavaScript, with a tiny bit of c++.
+The implementation will be mostly written in Self-hosted JavaScript, with several lines written in C++.

 # What will you learn